-8-22(a) Intent - This zone is intended for manufac- turing, industrial and related uses not involving a potential nuisance in terms of smoke, noise, odor, vibration, heat, light or industrial waste.
+8-22(a) Intent - This zone is intended for manufacturing, industrial and related uses not involving a potential nuisance in terms of smoke, noise, odor, vibration, heat, light or industrial waste.
 In addition, the Comprehensive Plan recognizes that it is important to promote adaptive reuse of older industrial areas and to allow Industrial Mixed-Use projects and Adaptive Reuse Projects.
 The Comprehensive Plan should be used to determine appropriate locations for this zone and for Industrial Mixed-Use Projects.
-Consideration should be given to the relationship of this zone to the surrounding land uses and to the adequacy of the street system to serve the anticipated traffic needs.
+Consideration should be given to the relationship of this zone to the surrounding land uses and to the adaptive of the atreet system to this zone to the surrounding land uses and to the adequacy of the street system to serve the anticipated traffic needs.